trexmatt/OKCoin-API/README.md

 This is a simple Python wrapper around the OKCoin.com public trading API.

-OKCoin's documentation is in Mandarin (and in some cases just lacking), so I hope this saves someone some time and frustration.
+OKCoin's API website documentation is poor, so I hope this saves someone some time and frustration.
 If you want to write your own code for the API, I explain how to create the signed string you need for requests in the last section.
 For reference, the OkCoin trade API page is http://www.okcoin.com/t-1000097.html

 Happy trading :)